 As explained above, forensic psychology involves many elements.
-These include applying clinical theory, research and practice to legal contexts.
-As-well as including exploring assessment and treatment options for people who interact with the legal system.
+These include applying clinical theory, research and practice to legal contexts, as well as exploring assessment and treatment options for people who interact with the legal system.
 Although this field of psychology relates to criminality and the law, the emphasis is on the clinical skills of the practitioner.

-Forensic psychology also involves being able to assess the risk of re-offending of individuals who have committed crimes.
-You could also spend time researching and developing appropriate rehabilitation programs for offenders.
-Forensic psychologists are also called upon to consider eyewitness testimony and to give evidence in a court setting.
+Forensic psychology also involves being able to assess the risk of re-offending for individuals who have committed crimes.
+You could also spend time researching and developing appropriate rehabilitation programmes for offenders, or else be called upon to consider eyewitness testimony and to give evidence in a court setting.

 A significant part of the role of a forensic psychologist involves contributing to policy and research.
 In fact, psychologists working in the field of forensics may choose to focus on continued academic research rather than actual practice.

-Oxbridge Home Learning offers a Forensic Psychology Level 3 distance learning course.
+Here at Oxbridge, we offer Forensic Psychology Level 3 as a distance learning course.
 This course would be ideal preparation for further study in this subject area.
 It would also be an excellent way to further your knowledge of criminal behaviour and legal practices.

 Alternatively, you may want to view all the online criminology courses we offer.